 Using the '+' option

-1. Navigate to Drive () from the left menu in the knowledge base portal.
+Navigate to Drive () in the left navigation bar in the knowledge base portal.

 Existing Folders and Subfolders will be displayed in a tree-view style on the left navigation pane.